 The products affected are listed in Annex I of the EUDR.

 After goods receipt, the reference and verification numbers provided by the supplier can be entered and assigned.
 This can be done either manually or fully automatically via Papinet messages.
-Assignment takes place at the role/batch and delivery note position level – however, for better usability, the data is summarised and displayed at the position level.
+Assignment takes place at the roll/batch and delivery note position level – however, for better usability, the data is summarised and displayed at the position level.
 The numbers can be checked via the C3 TRACES interface at the touch of a button.
 In goods issue, the products to be delivered are aggregated at delivery note position level and new reference and verification numbers are generated (if necessary) at the touch of a button via the TRACES interface.

-Requirement for automatic, consistent number flow between goods receipt and goods issue is active single role or batch management in C3.
+Requirement for automatic, consistent number flow between goods receipt and goods issue is active single roll or batch management in C3.
 If you do not yet use this, please plan an implementation project in good time.

 ➡️ Note: The EUDR functionality is only available in the latest version of C3.2020.
 Please check which version you are using and whether you need to upgrade to C3.2020.